gpxl/gerlandopiro.com/_posts/2015-07-28-one-small-step.md

 So a few takeaways from the day 1.
 Gumroad has a good thing going with the [Small Product Lab](https://gumroad.com/smallproductlab), it&rsquo;s a well crafted piece of content marketing and community building.
 Second, it&rsquo;s better to put your ideas out into the world rather than hold them inside and let self doubt destroy them.
 I&#39;m glad I took a small step today.

 > Thanks for taking the time to read this!
-You can continue reading the story [here](/2015/07/28/one-small-step.html), or checkout the finished product [here](https://gumroad.com/l/cmdlaunch)
+You can continue reading the story [here](/2015/07/28/one-small-step.html), or [checkout the finished product](https://gumroad.com/l/cmdlaunch)